-The present study found that Reptiles were the least affected faunal group on this highway, with only four recorded species.
-The most frequently impacted species included snakes like the Banded Kukri Snake, Water Snake and Trinket Snake, along with various lizards.
-As cold-blooded animals, reptiles rely on thermoregulation, which influences their movement patterns.
-The study also observed that reptile and amphibian sightings increased after inconsistent rainfall, particularly in highway sections near water bodies such as rivers.
+Additionally, the present study found that Reptiles were the least affected faunal group on this highway, with only four recorded species.
+Andrews et al. (2008) suggested that roadkill estimates for reptiles and amphibians are often underestimated due to rapid carcass scavenging, with predators such as birds and mammals reducing recorded mortality counts (Santos et al., 2011).
+The most frequently recorded species was Oligodon arnensis (Banded Kukri Snake).Besides, the results demonstrated that reptile and amphibian sightings increased after inconsistent rainfall, particularly in highway sections near water bodies such as rivers.
 Road mortality for these species was noticeably higher during the rainy season compared to the dry season, likely due to their increased activity in warmer temperatures and greater food availability.
-Additionally, heavy rainfall can flood reptile burrows, disrupting their thermal balance and compelling them to seek alternative basking sites, such as the warm asphalt of roads, which further increases their risk of vehicle collisions.